 If you’ve been injured in an accident at work, your employer’s workers’ compensation policy should cover the treatment.

-Learn what to expect when you go to a medical practice that treats injuries from work accidents.
+Learn about common workplace injuries what to expect when you visit medical practice that specializes in treats injuries from work accidents.

 Typically a medical practice begins by diagnosing injuries from workplace accidents.